 Chatbots in Healthcare – Implications and Possibilities

-With a view to delivering the best services to patients, healthcare companies are embracing technology trends to stay at par with the latest trends and market needs.
+With a view to delivering the best services to patients, healthcare companies are embracing technology trends to stay current with the latest trends and market needs.
 As customer services take a whole new approach, providers are keen to invest in automated tools to offer timely care services.
 In the digital age, patients expect faster responses from healthcare service providers.
 Delay in the same annoys customers, and the outcome is negative online reviews and damage to brand reputation.
 In a competitive market like healthcare, providers are in no mood to take a chance and so keeping patients happy is their ultimate goal.

 Launched in 2017, the usage of Florence chatbot has increased immensely over the years.
 There are more than two thousand daily users of this personal health assistant.
 It performs the job of what a nurse would do during a patient’s hospital stay.
 That is why the chatbot gets its name after Florence Nightingale who is the founder of modern nursing.

-Izzy, the conversational virtual assistant, is designed to help women track period.
+Izzy, the conversational virtual assistant, is designed to help women track their period.
 It provides information on the user’s sexual issues and menstrual health.

 It is unlikely for women to share their menstrual issues with another person.
 Often women hide such things and lack valuable information on various health aspects during periods.
 For all those women, Izzy is the assistant in need.
 As a friend and guide, the chatbot reminds you when to take birth control pills, when is your fertility period and tells you about the next period date.
 Even when you don’t feel alright, Izzy checks on that as well to ensure if you are doing fine.
 Available on Messenger, Izzy assists women to handle menstrual-related topics.
 From helping women to maintain good health during period days to ensuring women can easily track their period cycle, Izzy offers friendly online help.

 Forksy is a chatbot that assists in tracking calories and promotes healthy eating habits.
-Available on Facebook Messenger, Forksy is your food diary that uses artificial intelligence (AI) to automate your nutritional coaching process.
+Available on Facebook Messenger; Forksy is your food diary that uses artificial intelligence (AI) to automate your nutritional coaching process.
 It tells you the benefits of the food you eat and informs about the calorie each food items contain.
 When you converse with the chatbot, it responds with automated feedback supported by AI.

 The chatbot is ideal for use if you really want to track your nutritional intake and reduce weight.
 If you have any food-related questions, the conversational messaging system answers them as well.